 The New York City skyline will never again present the iconic contours it showed as the sun set on Sept.
 10, 2001.
 But many years later, it's a far cry from how it appeared after the terrorist attacks on the World Trade Center on 9/11.

 The Sept.
-11 memorial consists of twin reflecting pools — each nearly an acre in size — with that stand in the footprints where the former twin towers once stood.
+11 memorial consists of twin reflecting pools — each nearly an acre in size — which stand in the footprints where the former Twin Towers once stood.
 Waterfalls cascade down the walls of each reflecting pool, streaming over the rims of the central chasms and vanishing into the depths below.
-Together they feature the largest manmade waterfalls in North America.
-Between them lies the aboveground portion of the museum, which houses exhibits demonstrating the tragic and heroic events that happened hand in hand on 9/11.
+Together they feature the largest man-made waterfalls in North America.
+Between them lies the above-ground portion of the museum, which houses exhibits demonstrating the tragic and heroic events that happened hand in hand on 9/11.